based on Reviews

 Magnesium for insulin resistance & type 2 diabetes

 Insulin resistance is a precursor to type 2 diabetes.
-Muscle and liver cells no longer fully absorb blood sugar, so that it is increasingly converted to fat and stored.
-Magnesium could prevent this process (cf. Rosanoff A, et al, Suboptimal magnesium status in the United States: are the health consequences underestimated?
+Muscle and liver cells are unable to fully absorb blood sugar, resulting in increased conversion to fat and storage.
+Magnesium may prevent this process (see Rosanoff A, et al., Suboptimal magnesium status in the United States: are the health consequences underestimated?
 Nutrition Reviews, 2012 Mar;70(3):153-64 (4) Schimatschek HF and Rempis R, Prevalence of hypomagnesemia in an unselected German population of 16,000 individuals, Magnesium Research, 2001 Dec;14).

 In a 2003 study, magnesium supplementation led to reduced insulin resistance and also to a decrease in blood sugar levels (see Rodríguez-Morán M and Guerrero-Romero F, Oral magnesium supplementation improves insulin sensitivity and metabolic control in type 2 diabetic subjects: a randomized double-blind controlled trial, Diabetes Care, 2003 Apr;26(4):1147-52.).